Stuart Fairchild Player Props: Reds vs. Pirates

-The Cincinnati Reds, including Stuart Fairchild (.276 slugging percentage in past 10 games, including no homers), battle starting pitcher Andre Jackson and the Pittsburgh Pirates at PNC Park, Saturday at 7:05 PM ET.
+Stuart Fairchild -- with an on-base percentage of .258 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Mitch Keller on the mound, on August 13 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Stuart Fairchild Game Info & Props vs. the Pirates